AndreasHGK/BankNotes/README.md

 You can change the lore/name/ID of the banknotes in v1.1.0 and up and you can change all the messages in V1.2.0 and up.

 You will need EconomyAPI for this to work!

-This is just a simple, but fun plugin.
+This is just a simple plugin.

 All notes from v1.0.0 won't be recognized in v1.1.0 or later!
 This plugin is now v2.0.0 and is complete.
 I've now added everything planned and more and i have no more ideas for the plugin so i can now truely call it complete.